RuwiniShashipraba/appbar_bottombar_flutterapp/README.md

 # appbar_bottombar_flutterapp
-App bar and bottom bar of a home screen with the login page in flutter app using dart language.
+The app bar and the bottom bar of a home screen with the login page in flutter app using dart language.